 In short, if you’re looking for calendaring, there are hundreds of low cost or free options on the market, or if you’re like me, there’s also a great spiral bound version.
 But, if you’re looking for a true enterprise-grade solution that will grow with your business, provide insights into business growth and help engender customer loyalty, you’ll want to evaluate enterprise appointment scheduling solutions that help make each meeting more than an appointment, but a true experience.

-For more help choosing the right appointment scheduling software, check out our new interactive piece, "The complete guide to enterprise appointment scheduling".
+For more help choosing the right appointment scheduling software, check out "The complete guide to enterprise appointment scheduling".

 March 16, 2021